l30nard0/mif/demos/demo1/readme.txt

 PvD for tunnel is added to pvdman without its involvement in network configuration.

 Several PvDs are used in demo.
 Between them are:
-- PvD for local network fd02::/64 (Cliend + R2)
+- PvD for local network fd02::/64 (Client + R2)
 - PvD for remote local network fd02::/64 (local network behind S2)

 Using different PvDs, different networks are used.
-This is demonstrated with downloading from web server from address fd02::1.
+This is demonstrated by using same IP address fd02::1 in different PvDs.
-When downloading from local PvD R2 is used, otherwise (remote locale) S2 is used.
+When using local PvD, R2 is used, otherwise (remote locale) S2 is used.

 Script for demonstration (details in demo-30-00.txt):
 - $ sudo ./demo-30-01-C+S2-tunnel.sh create